Tough times never last, but tough people do.

 Given that your family, partner, or roommate will also work remotely during the outbreak, it’s crucial to establish a coronavirus-ready office with all the necessary tech gear and tools to keep things running smoothly.

-What you need for starters is a fast internet connection and an ergonomic chair that you’ll put in your home office where you won’t be distracted.
+What you need for starters is a fast internet connection, a fast and secure laptop, and an ergonomic chair that you’ll put in your home office where you won’t be distracted.

 It’s also a good idea to think about investing in an adjustable standing desk to maintain a good posture and prevent issues with your back and neck.